(Arusha, Tarangire, Ngorongoro, Serengeti)

 In the early morning hours, your skilled guide will pick you up and take you for a game viewing drive through Tarangire National Park.
-The main highlight here is elephant, which mass in enormous numbers during the dry season June to December.
+The main highlight here is elephants, which mass in enormous numbers during the dry season June to December.
 General game is also good, although predators tend to be quite difficult to find.
 From January to May the park is beautiful and offers a more private experience with very low visitor numbers.
 Year round this is a unique safari experience.

 On this game drive you might notice the swamps, tinged green year round, which are the focus for 550 bird varieties.
 This park boasts of having the most breeding species in one habitat anywhere in the world.
 On drier ground you find the Kori bustard, the heaviest flying bird; the stocking-thighed ostrich, the world's largest bird; and small parties of ground hornbills blustering like turkeys.
 More ardent bird-lovers might keep an eye open for screeching flocks of the dazzlingly colourful yellow-collared lovebird and the somewhat drabber rufous-tailed weaver and ashy starling – all endemic to the dry savannah of north-central Tanzania.

 Your guide will pick you up from the Tarangire National Park and drive you to the massive Ngorongoro crater.
 This drive will take approximately 3 1/2 hours.